tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/searchmanagement/management-api-versions.md

 ### 2019-10-01-Preview

-This the first preview version.
+This is the first preview version.
 There were no preview features introduced in this list.
 This preview is functionally equivalent to 2020-03-13.
 It remains available.
 Any script or code that calls that version will work, but we recommend customers to update to using a more recent API version (either a Generally available or preview API version) to get the same results.

 <a name="2015-08-19"></a>